hashobject/clojurecop/README.md

 Pushback reader for line numbers

-librayr for code walking. riddley
+library for code walking. riddley

-think about case when we can defined method inside the condition
+think about case when we can defined method inside the condition or defrecord?

 can we track when method was changed significantly and docs were not updated?